primefaces/primefaces/docs/11_0_0/components/fileupload.md

 #### Multiple
 Multiple file slection and upload can be enabled by setting `multiple=true`.
+!> This is not supported by legacy browsers!

 In multiple mode, you can use `UploadedFiles` as `value` binding or `FilesUploadEvent` via `listener`, as all files get uploaded within a single request: